 Project Jacquard: What's next?

-Also announced at the Austin event was pricing for the jacket, with Google revealing that the connected garment will set you back around $350.
+As for price, the connected garment will set you back around $350.
 While this is by no means a light price tag, it's also not completely wild considering this is a first iteration from two big hitters.

 It won't just be denim jackets that will get the Jacquard treatment.
 Google has already revealed that it has its sights set on adding ranges for athletics, business and enterprise to spread that connected clothing love.
 You can sign up for Jacquard updates on Google's microsite - the mission statement says: "Project Jacquard will allow designers and developers to build connected, touch-sensitive textiles into their own products."
 Just when this ecosystem begins to take shape, though, remains to be seen.

 - Smart clothing: The benefitsWhy the smart shirt on your back could be greater than the tracker on your wrist